 Persons who reside on a reservation, but lack any tribal membership are enrolled with an elderly and/or physically disabled (EPD) program contractor.
-Lives in a home and community based services (HCBS) setting that is not a reservation An EPD program contractor based on the customer's county of fiscal responsibility.
+An EPD program contractor based on the customer's county of fiscal responsibility.

 Term Definition

 American Indian Program Contractors Seven American Indian tribes deliver case management services and provide directly or arrange for services to American Indians who are elderly and/or physically disabled and reside on- reservation.
 These tribes are:

 Gila River Indian Community;

-Hopi Tribe;
+• Hopi Tribe;

 Navajo Nation;

 Pascua Yaqui Tribe;

 San Carlos Apache Tribe;

 Tohono O'Odham Nation; and

 White Mountain Apache Tribe.

 Native American Community Health Center (NACHC) NACHC provides case management services to elderly and/or physically disabled American Indian ALTCS customers who live on-reservation and do not receive ALTCS case management from a tribe.